zknoebel/bankingApp/README.md

     Due: Oct 15th @ 11:55pm

-The Banking App is an application that allows a user to create, modify and store bank accounts.
+The Banking App is an application that allows a normalUser to create, modify and store bank accounts.
 It supports three forms of currency, US Dollars, Euros and Japanese Yen.

 ### Programming assignment 2